vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 term weights.
 In the case of learned sparse expansion models like SPLADE, the efficiency of result pruning is influenced by both the density and [wacky weights](https://arxiv.org/abs/2110.11540).
-**This serving performance observation might be unexpected, given that many have advocated for sparse expansion models based on their perceived simplicity in utilizing inverted index structures.**
+**This negative serving performance observation might be unexpected, given that many have advocated for sparse expansion models based on their perceived simplicity in utilizing inverted index structures.**